What are Metamorphic Rocks?

-Metamorphic rock is the result of the transformation of an existing rock type by a process called metamorphism which literally means 'change in form'.
-Metamorphic rocks have been subjected to intense heat and pressure which subsequently causes a profound physical and/or chemical change in their composition.
+Metamorphic rock is the result of the transformation of an existing rock type through the process of metamorphism.
+These rock types have been subjected to intense heat and pressure which causes a profound physical and/or chemical change in their composition.

 Before being metamorphosed metamorphic rocks would have either been igneous or sedimentary rocks.

 Movement in the Earth causes the heat and pressure that's required to create a metamorphic rock.

 Marble which is one example began life as limestone.
 Lapis lazuli is also a metamorphic rock.